TONG-H

 items.add(6) // add item

-• es6 map is similar with set, but the shape of map members is key: value like object. except the key of an object is always string, while the key of a map can be any type.
+• es6 map similar to set, but key: value structure like an object. the key of an object is string, while the key of a map can be any type.

 1